Proven-Paradox/shaper-system/Handbook.md

 When you strike a foe’s elemental weakness, you regain HP and MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
 This benefit increases as you raise your Hero Tier: the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).
 This Power can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.

 #### Anger
 Whenever you receive damage you may enter an Enraged state.
 Spending HP to use an Ability or any effect described as “lose life” (such as losing HP due to low Endurance during a chase) does not count as damage.
 Damage from any source can activate Anger.
-While Enraged, your Physical and Mental Attack increases by 2, but your Physical and Mental Defense decreases by 3.
-Every time you increase in Hero Tier, the Attack bonus and Defense penalty both increase by 1.
+While Enraged, your Physical and Mental Offense increases by 2, but your Physical and Mental Defense decreases by 3.
+Every time you increase in Hero Tier, the Offense bonus and Defense penalty both increase by 1.
 If you end your turn without having received damage since the end of your previous turn, you are no longer Enraged.

 #### Ataraxia
 If you have not moved between the beginning of your previous turn and your current turn, you may reduce the MP cost of any Spells you cast by your Hero Tier (to a minimum of 0).

 #### Bloodlust
-When you successfully kill or knock out a foe, your next attack is made at Boon +6.
+When you successfully kill or knock out a foe, your next Attack is made at Boon +6.

 #### Curse Resistant
 The first time you would have one of your buff/debuff tracks reduced each battle, ignore the effect.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.